 - Any property acquired by one spouse after separation.

-Results-Driven Divorce Lawyers Fight for Favorable Asset Distribution Arrangements in Hatfield Divorce Cases
+Hatfield Divorce Lawyers Fight for Favorable Asset Distribution Arrangements in Divorce Cases

 - The marital home,